 11. Clear Packing Tape is Crucial

 Buy a couple of rolls.
-It is great for sealing up the tops of your zip lock baggies, holding together other larger items such as towel sets, bottles, flip-flops or sandals, and other items.
+It is great for sealing up the tops of your zip lock baggies, and holding together other larger items such as towel sets, bottles, flip-flops or sandals, and other items.

-12. Keep Unsold Items For Next Sale
+12. Keep Unsold Items For the Next Sale

-Full transparency, this sale took more work than I had anticipated.
+In full transparency, this sale took more work than I had anticipated.
 I think it was in part that I hadn’t ever done one before but also that we had 7 years and two genders worth of baby and children’s gear and clothing.
 It was a lot to sort through.

 BUT… once the sale was finished I realized I still had several items tagged and on hangers.
-Thankfully this sale is one that will let you keep your seller number year after year and sale after sale so if I want to I am able to sell again in the fall and future sales.
+Thankfully this sale is one that will let you keep your seller number year after year and sale after sale so if I want to I am able to sell again in the fall and in future sales.

 I decided I would go ahead and keep my items for the fall sale.
 Since so many things are already tagged and priced, I am interested in seeing if this helps decrease the stress I felt around prepping for the sale.

 Once your sale is over you can also store away your items (if you have the space) and keep them for future sales.
 Often times these sales can be a great social event and a way to earn some extra money.

 So what do you think?
 Do you think you’ll participate in a children’s consignment sale any time soon?